Econometric Methods for Causal Inference

 Each week, new material is introduced via lecture and readings.
 Lectures will consist of discussions of course concepts, critiques of papers applying a research technique covered in class, and implementation of research techniques in Stata.
-These will take place on Fridays from 1:30 PM to 4:00 PM, Sept.
-29 to Dec.
-8. Students’ knowledge is assessed outside of class through weekly quizzes or problem sets.
+These will take place on Wednesdays from 9:30 AM to 12:00 PM, Jan.
+9 to Mar.
+20. Students’ knowledge is assessed outside of class through weekly quizzes or problem sets.

 All course materials and handouts will be posted on the course's online syllabus.

 Mastering 'Metrics: The Path From Cause to Effect by J. Angrist and J Pische.
 Princeton University Press.
 2015.

 Stata Statistical Software (Stata Corporation, College Station, TX) will be used; version 13 or higher is acceptable.
 A six-month student license for Stata/IC is the least expensive option that will be suitable to complete all course assignments, but Stata/SE is recommended for robust future use.
 The TICR Program has arranged for a sizeable discount for UCSF-affiliated personnel.

 Books may be purchased either through the publisher or a variety of commercial venues (e.g., Amazon.com).

 Students may find other textbooks useful to enhance their learning.
 Textbooks which discuss the material at a slightly less advanced level than our course include:

 Causal Inference for Statistics, Social, and Biomedical Sciences: An Introduction by G. W. Imbens and D. B. Rubin.
 Cambridge University Press.
 2015.
 (The most thorough and current statement of potential outcomes models for causal inference.)